jarromi/Arkanoid_v2.0/README.md

 When running the game I have observed some issues:
 1. Rarely (about 5% of the cases) the game crashed during multiplayer gameplay.
 I believe this issue is related to the server-client communication and its implementation with threads but I haven't resolved it yet.
-I have placed the communication in separate thread and used blocking communication there.
+I have opted for an algorithm, where main thread is responsible for the gameplay and graphics while another handles only server-client communication in blocking mode.
-Blocking mode has been used since we only need to communicate single server with a single client.
+Blocking mode has been used since we only need to communicate a single server with a single client.
 It was placed in a different thread in order to avoid freezing the gameplay when communication goes wrong.
 2. Rarely (also about 5% of the cases) the games crashes when loading multiplayer server/client.
 This issue also haven't been resolved.
 3. Collision detection: bonus-platform.
 The game is designed in a way that server should control the gameplay and client should only control his platform.
-However, because of this solution, client might miss catching bonus (e.g., when bonus jumps due to update with data from server).
-Then client does not update the state of his platform appropriately (no collision detected).
+In this scheme it is client that detects collisions between platform and bonus (an object that sometimes appears and can be captured to make the platform wider or double the amount of balls).
+However, in this solution, client might miss catching bonus, i.e., when bonus jumps due to an update of its position according to data received from the server.
+Then client might not update the state of his platform appropriately (collision is not detected).
 4. Collision detection: ball-brick.
 The current version of the program handles ball-bounce off the bricks edge differently than off the corner.
 Since collision detection goes through the list of all the bricks